deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 ## Performance Improvements

-Things have changed quite a bit in the nodeJS world.
-[Node 10]() came out with the inclusion of a [new garabage collector](), async/await has changed the coding landscape and V8 has been optimised for all the ES6 improvements.
-However there's unforuntately a bit of a dark side to all of this.
+Things have changed quite a bit in the NodeJS world.
+[Node 10]() came out with the inclusion of a [new garbage collector](), async/await has changed the coding landscape, and V8 has been optimized for all the ES6 improvements.
+However, there's unfortunately a bit of a dark side to all of this.
 In order to improve performance for the ES6 features most developers now use, the actual performance of ES5 has taken a hit.
 While there were talks about potentially switching to a totally different language instead a total rewrite would have been absolutely impossible.
-So instead we targeted what I like to call optimistic optimizations, which mean in the worse case scenario it won't make any difference at all, but if your lucky you could get boosts of multiple factors.
+So instead we targeted what I like to call optimistic optimizations, which mean in the worst-case scenario it won't make any difference at all, but if you're lucky you could get boosts of multiple factors.

 So what falls under these optimizations?